The baby name Beau blends vintage appeal with a bright, upbeat sound.

 Remember your high school French?
-This name means handsome, the masculine equivalent of Belle.
+The baby name Beau means handsome, the masculine equivalent of Belle.

-In English, we’ve used the term to mean boyfriend since the 1700s.
+In English, we’ve used the term to mean boyfriend, sweetheart, or maybe admirer since the 1700s.
 Multiple suitors might be described as beaux.
-Today it sounds quaint, even euphemistic, but you may still hear it in use.
+Today it sounds quaint, even euphemistic, but you might still hear it in use.

-You might think of Beau Brummell, England’s original dandy and arbiter of men’s fashion in the eighteenth century.
-He was born just plain George.
+Beau Brummel, England’s original dandy and arbiter of men’s fashion during the eighteenth century, was born just plain George.
 (George Bryan Brummel, to be exact.)